ily-xo/SQL/README.md

 # Welcome to My SQL Portfolio

-Welcome to my SQL portfolio, I am a first-generation UC Berkeley alumn in technology + science.
-I have dedicated my time to build my breadth of knowledge in SQL through certifications offered by Analytics Mentor, MyEducator, and Udacity.
+Welcome to my SQL portfolio, I am a first-generation UC Berkeley alumn.
+I have dedicated my time independetly to self-learn and to build my breadth of knowledge in SQL.